-Wherever a concern is raised with the Designated Safeguarding Lead, they should, in consultation with the Principal where possible, always consider seeking advice or guidance from the LADO, Social Services/CADT, or other local agencies involved in the safeguarding and welfare of children (such as an educational psychologist or CAMHS).
+Wherever a concern is raised with the Designated Safeguarding Lead, they should, in consultation with the Head where possible, always consider seeking advice or guidance from Social Services, or other local agencies involved in the safeguarding and welfare of children (such as an educational psychologist or CAMHS).
 This may be the case where there is a serious child protection allegation, or where there is a general concern about a pupil's well-being and health.